 Looking back on the last five years, digital requirements for B2C companies have expanded tenfold.
-The conversion from pen and paper bureaucracy and door to door sales has been quickly overtaken by the digital desires of consumers.
-While this is hardy breaking news for anyone living in the 21st Century, it remains to be said that digital is not enough.
+The conversion from pen and paper bureaucracy and door to door sales have been quickly overtaken by the digital desires of consumers and user experience.
+While this is hardly breaking news for anyone living in the 21st Century, it remains to be said that digital is not enough.
 The focus now is not about tearing businesses away from their treasured writing desks and teaching them to type.
 Instead, it is to encourage the intelligent use of digital tools, bespoke to their needs.

 Customer awareness: user experience analysis

 How many times have your customers expressed frustration at the inaccessibility of your contact channels?
 Do they have to sign up five, six, seven times to reach a living, breathing operator?
 How many vague lists are they obligated to endure before pressing # to be connected to an operator?
 Transparency on where you and your customers can intersect to discuss any issues arising is a key part of easing user experience.